Trev241/meowsic/PLAN.md

 - The dashboard and API should make clear that users are responsible for having rights to download and transform the track and for complying with platform terms.
 - Downloads should be cached as local source assets with metadata: original URL, extractor, title when available, retrieval date, and local path.
 - The core package should still import when `yt-dlp` is not installed.
+- The setup script should upgrade `yt-dlp` to the latest available build because extractor behavior changes frequently.
 - Missing `yt-dlp`, failed extraction, private/unavailable videos, and unsupported output formats must produce actionable errors.

+### Local Dependency Setup

+The project includes:

+- `scripts/setup.ps1` to create `.venv` and install all optional dependency groups.
+- `scripts/verify_env.ps1` to print the installed versions and Torchaudio audio backends.

+The tested Windows Demucs stack is:

+- `torch==2.6.0`
+- `torchaudio==2.6.0`
+- `soundfile>=0.12`
+- `demucs==4.0.1`

+SoundFile is required so Torchaudio can write Demucs WAV stems reliably on Windows.
+Avoid mismatched newer TorchAudio/TorchCodec combinations; they can cause TorchCodec DLL loading failures.

 ### Public Meow Sample Resources